 Can hope survive?

-After being out of a job for 3 years, Trishna’s story took another turn.
+After being out of a job for quite some time, Trishna’s story took another turn.

-By now, she had moved out of Delavega City but still could find no job opportunities.
+By now, she had moved out of Dela Vega City but still could find no job opportunities.
 One day, her stepfather told her about an upcoming program back in Dela Vega City called the “Young Adult Circle” (YAC).
-She heard that the program offered a variety of opportunities, but she got excited when she heard about the possibility for further academic training.
-It had been so long since she’d been able to really stimulate herself and learn new things … which she used to love doing.
+She heard that the program offered a variety of opportunities, but she got really excited when she heard about the possibility for further academic training.
+It had been so long since she’d been able to really stimulate her mind and learn new things … which she used to love doing.
 And, of course, maybe she could use this training to eventually find a job.
 Maybe, it could even lead her back to chasing her old dream.

 Trishna’s story could have been a lot different.

-Her dream could have died at the young age of 16, after leaving of school.
+Her dream could have died at a young age, after leaving of school.
 But, instead she had parents who supported her entering the YAC program.
-She had loving community leaders who work with the program every single day.
-And she had people like YOU who, without even knowing her, have helped to change her life by supporting our efforts to help Jamaica, one community at a time.
+She had loving community leaders who work with her in the program every single day.
+She has people like YOU who, without even knowing her, have helped to change her life by supporting our efforts to help Jamaica, one community at a time.

 She just needed a new opportunity to act on it.